Mayurji/mayurji.github.io/_deep-learning/Quantization.md

 <p>Figure 2: Performance After Quantization</p>
 </center>

-We have just scratched the surface of quantization, it is a wide topic with different variants of quantization.
+We have just scratched the surface of quantization, it is a wide topic with variants of quantization.
 But we can get the idea that we can reduce our model inference time using quantization because of the computation in type INT is faster than floating point.

 **Reference and more reading material**